PapRazzi/cars-bought-between-kenyan-number-plates/README.md

 We count the number upto a given plate, count the number upto the other given plate, then find the difference between the two counts

-Assumptions made is that all number plates between KAA 001A and KZZ 999Z are eligible
+Assumption made is that all number plates between KAA 001A and KZZ 999Z are eligible

 Given a number plate 'KCA 123G'